gkordo/s2vs/README.md

 ```

 ## Visualization
-* For several visualizations and model usage in code, see at [this Colab notebook](https://colab.research.google.com/drive/18vFs15sJZQ_MxePYRdwVeHUqcmF8Tlp0).
+For visualization examples of augmentation and similarity matrices, as well as model usage in code,
+have a look at [this Colab notebook](https://colab.research.google.com/drive/18vFs15sJZQ_MxePYRdwVeHUqcmF8Tlp0).

 ## Related Projects